 Notes

-The recipe and cooking temperature work for both chicken thighs and breasts but personally I like chicken thighs more - juicier and more flavorful but both versions are very good.
+The recipe and cooking temperatures work for both chicken thighs and breasts, but personally, I like chicken thighs more—they're juicier and more flavorful.
+That said, both versions are very good.

 If using wooden skewers, soak them in water at room temperature for 30 minutes so they don't catch fire.
 Metal skewers don’t need to be soaked.